 If \(c \ge 3\) and \(t(n)\to\infty\), the exponent tends to \(-\infty\), and hence

+Thus, asymptotically, only a vanishing fraction of weight-\(pn\) error patterns are uncorrectable, proving that virtually all such patterns are correctly decoded. \end{proof} Note that although the proof of Theorem~\ref{thm:error_weight} is presented for error patterns of weight $\frac{n}{2}\!\left(1 - \sqrt[2r]{\frac{c \log n}{t(n)}}\right)$, it is obvious to see that almost all error pattern of weight \emph{less} than this values is also correctable, simply by adjusting the value of $p$ in~\eqref{eq:setting_p}.

-Thus, asymptotically, only a vanishing fraction of weight-\(pn\) error patterns are uncorrectable, proving that virtually all such patterns are correctly decoded. \end{proof} \begin{remark} The constant \(c\) in ~\eqref{eq:erasure_weight} and~\eqref{eq:fraction} captures a trade-off between the \emph{weight} of the correctable error patterns and the \emph{rate} at which the fraction of uncorrectable patterns decays.
-Choosing a smaller value of \(c\) increases the threshold weight \(w\) in~\eqref{eq:erasure_weight}, allowing MLD to correct error patterns of higher weight.
-However, this comes at the cost of a slower decay in the upper bound~\eqref{eq:fraction} on the fraction of uncorrectable patterns.
+Theorem~\ref{thm:error_weight} can be recast as the following. \begin{corollary} Long RM codes can be decoded with vanishing output (block) error probability and complexity $O(nt(n))$ on a BSC with bit flip (or crossover) probability $(1-\epsilon)/2$. \end{corollary} One notes that the constant \(c\) in~\eqref{eq:error_weight} and~\eqref{eq:exponent_bound} captures a trade-off between the \emph{weight} of the correctable error patterns and the \emph{rate} at which the fraction of uncorrectable patterns decays.
+Choosing a smaller value of \(c\) increases the threshold weight \(w\) in~\eqref{eq:error_weight}, allowing MLD to correct error patterns of higher weight.
+However, this comes at the cost of a slower decay in the upper bound~\eqref{eq:exponent_bound} on the fraction of uncorrectable patterns.
 Conversely, larger values of \(c\) yield faster decay of this fraction but guarantee correctability only for error patterns of smaller weight.

-On the other hand, having larger values of $t$ helps to yield faster decay on the fraction of uncorrectable patterns, and also guarantee correctability for error patterns of higher weight. \end{remark}
+On the other hand, having larger values of $t$ helps to yield faster decay on the fraction of uncorrectable patterns, and also guarantee correctability for error patterns of higher weight.

 \begin{remark} Unlike Theorem~\ref{thm:block_flip_prob}, Theorem~\ref{thm:error_weight} does not impose any condition on the growth rate of \(t(n)\).
 However, if \(t(n) = \omega(\log n)\) (as in the setting of Theorem~\ref{thm:block_flip_prob}), then the weight threshold